-- 1. The war between Russia and Ukraine could dent the incipient global recovery and result in a further spike in oil and commodity prices, thereby exacerbating already existing inflationary pressures.
-While recovery in global economies is visible, the current war between Russia and Ukraine poses a significant risk to global growth. - 2.
-Emergence of new COVID-19 variants. - 3.
+- 1. The war between Russia and Ukraine has dented the incipient global recovery and result in a further spike in oil and commodity prices, thereby exacerbating already existing inflationary pressures and causing slower global growth.
+A prolonged war between Russia and Ukraine and geo-political tensions arising out of it poses a significant risk to global growth.
+In addition, tightening of financial conditions is also likely to weigh on the global prospects. - 2.
+Slowdown in China's growth, normalization of monetary policy in advanced economies and emergence of new vaccine resistant COVID-19 variants. - 3.
 Vaccine access and spread: While vaccination programs across the globe are underway, lower than expected rate of vaccination remains a key monitorable.